KQM-git/HSRNews/readme.md

 - iOS: Enter the App Store and tap "Update"

-- PS5™: Open the system menu > Select Honkai: Star Rail > Press the OPTIONS button on the controller > Select and confirm the update
+- PS5®: After entering the game, the game will automatically download and install the update.

 ### Version Update Details

-1. New Areas
+1. New Story

-**■ Skysplitter**

-To prepare for the Luminary Wardance, the Xianzhou Luofu has transformed a military battleship into the venue for the competition.
+**■ Trailblaze Mission "Penacony — A New Venture on the Eighth Dawn"**

+- Some will return, some will soon leave.
+The Dreamscape is embroiled with murk and uncertainty.
+To behold the path ahead, one must learn to retrospect.

+- Availability: Permanently available after the Version 2.7 update

+- Requirement: Trailblaze Level ≥ 21

+※ This content can be experienced in advance through the Finality's Vision function.

+※ Trailblazers are recommended to experience this content after completing the Trailblaze Mission "Penacony — Stranger in a Strange Land."

 2. New Characters

-**■ 5-star character Feixiao (The Hunt: Wind)**
+**■ 5-Star character Sunday (Harmony: Imaginary)**

-Feixiao is a damage character who unleashes Ultimates via the Flying Aureus.
-The team can accumulate Flying Aureus stacks when attacking.
-Additionally, after an ally launches an attack, Feixiao can launch a follow-up attack on the target.
+Sunday is a support character that allows ally characters and their summons to immediately take action.
+Additionally, Sunday can also regenerate a percentage of a designated ally character's Energy, as well as increase the character and their summons' DMG, CRIT Rate, and CRIT DMG.

-**■ 5-Star character Lingsha (Abundance: Fire)**
+**■ 5-Star character Fugue (Nihility: Fire)**

-Lingsha is a healing character who summons an incense beast to support her teammates.
-When the incense beast takes action, it launches follow-up attacks, restores the entire Party's HP, and dispels debuffs.
-Additionally, Lingsha can increase Break DMG taken by enemies.

-**■ 4-Star character Moze (The Hunt: Lightning)**

-Moze is a damage character who marks an enemy as "Prey" and causes his teammates to deal Additional DMG on the "Prey" when attacking it.
-Additionally, Moze also launches follow-up attacks after allies have attacked the "Prey" multiple times.
+Fugue is a support character that allows one ally to reduce enemies' Toughness regardless of Weakness Type.
+She also causes all allies to trigger Break or Super Break DMG more frequently.

 3. New Light Cones

-**■ 5-Star "I Venture Forth to Hunt (The Hunt)"**

-Obtainable through the "Brilliant Fixation" Light Cone Event Warp.

-**■ 5-Star "Scent Alone Stays True (Abundance)"**
+**■ 5-Star "A Grounded Ascent (Harmony)"**

-Obtainable through the "Brilliant Fixation" Light Cone Event Warp.
+Obtainable through the "Brilliant Fixation: A Grounded Ascent" Light Cone Event Warp.

-**■ 4-Star "Shadowed by Night (The Hunt)"**
+**■ 5-Star "Long Road Leads Home (Nihility)"**

-Obtainable through the "Brilliant Fixation" Light Cone Event Warp.
+Obtainable through the "Brilliant Fixation: Long Road Leads Home" Light Cone Event Warp.

-4. New Story
+4. New Areas

-**■ Trailblaze Continuance "Xianzhou Luofu — Finest Duel Under the Pristine Blue (II)"**

-- Wolves lurk encircling, and the hunter draws their bow.
-High above, within the Skysplitter, the Xianzhou Luofu's Wardance ceremony is about to commence a sanguine competition...

-- Availability: Permanently available after the Version 2.5 update

-- Participation Requirement: Trailblaze Level ≥ 21 and completed Trailblaze Continuance "The Xianzhou Luofu — Finest Duel Under the Pristine Blue: Part I"

-※ This content can be experienced in advance through the Finality's Vision function.

-※ After V2.5 has concluded, the unlock conditions for Trailblaze Continuance "Finest Duel Under the Pristine Blue" will become: Complete the Trailblaze Mission "Xianzhou Luofu — Obsequies Performed, A Long Road Ahead."
+**■ Party Car**

+Once called the Meeting Car and newly renamed the Party Car.
+Its primary use is as a cafeteria and bar, but sometimes it's also used for meetings and board games.
+The only thing it hasn't quite been used for is parties...

 5. New Events

-**■ Luminary Wardance**
+**■ Express Gift**

-- The highly anticipated Luminary Wardance has begun as scheduled, as the courageous from all walks of life make their appearances.
-However, the star of the show this time isn't any Xianzhou swordmaster, but a young, red-haired, iron-armed man from the lone city of the winterlands...
+- During the event, log in to the game to claim a permanent 5-star character!

+- Event Period: After the V2.7 update – end of V3.2

+- Participation Requirements: Unlock Travel Log

+**■ Cosmic Home Décor Guide**

+- Becoming a Nameless means embarking on a journey without asking for a date of return, connecting worlds, trailblazing the future... and to have a cozy little room to yourself!

-- Event Period: After the Version 2.5 update – 2024/10/21 03:59:00 (server)
+- Event Period: After the Version 2.7 update – 2025/01/13 03:59:00 (server)

 - Requirement: Trailblaze Level ≥ 21

-※ This content can be experienced in advance through the Finality's Vision function.

-※ Trailblazers are recommended to experience this content after completing Trailblaze Continuance "The Xianzhou Luofu — Finest Duel Under the Pristine Blue"

-**■ Festive Revelry**

-- In between the intense and thrilling Luminary Wardance, why not take a break and relax with some traditional Luofu mini-games?
-Consider it a massage for your brain!
+**■ Between the Frames...**

+- Charmony Academy extends a sincere invitation, and with a strong recommendation from Mr. Reca, the Photography Exhibition at Paperfold University is about to open!
+Eager to make a name for herself, March 7th has invited you to collaborate...

-- Event Period: 2024/09/30 12:00:00 (server) – 2024/10/21 03:59:00 (server)
+- Event Period: 2024/12/25 12:00:00 (server) – 2025/01/06 03:59:00 (server)

 - Requirement: Trailblaze Level ≥ 21

 ※ This content can be experienced in advance through the Finality's Vision function.

-※ Trailblazers are recommended to experience this content after completing Trailblaze Continuance "The Xianzhou Luofu — Finest Duel Under the Pristine Blue"
+※ Trailblazers are recommended to experience this content after completing the related missions in "Xianzhou Luofu" and "Penacony."

-**■ Gift of Comet**

-- On behalf of the Alliance, we offer this small gift on the occasion of the Wardance ceremony, wishing the Astral Express unhindered and safe travels throughout your journey.

-- During Version 2.5, log in to the game to claim Stellar Jade ×1000, Fuel ×10, and Tears of Dreams ×150!

 **■ Gift of Odyssey**

-- Log in every day during the event to obtain check-in rewards.
+Log in every day during the event to obtain check-in rewards.
 Trailblazers can claim Star Rail Special Pass ×10 after checking in for 7 days!

 ※ Please refer to future announcements for information on other events.